cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 There is a Janitor that runs in the background to perform the timeout.
 Once all tasks in a stage are complete, the Planner places all tasks in the next stage onto the queue.

+Transaction Manager
+^^^^^^^^^^^^^^^^^^^
+Cluster operations in Loom are failably transactional, meaning Loom will try to ensure that either the entire operation completes successfully or it does not complete, at all.
+What this means is that there must be a way to roll back changes if an operation is unsuccessful.
+This is accomplished by the Planner working in conjunction with a Transaction Manager.
+The Transaction Manager is responsible for maintaining and managing cluster state.
+It stores a snapshot of the cluster after each successful cluster operation.
+The snapshot contains every detail about a cluster.
+It contains the full cluster layout, every single configuration setting, hostnames, ip addresses, ssh keys, every little detail.
+In this way, Loom is able to rollback to any previous cluster state in case of an operation failure.
+Rolling back to a previous state is a functional rollback where the cluster layout is exactly the same, but where some node information may change, depending on the operation.
+For example, when shrinking a cluster from 10 nodes to 5, it is possible 4 nodes are deleted but some issue happens on the fifth node and the operation must be rolled back.
+In that case the Transaction Manager is able to tell the Planner that it needs to recreate 4 nodes with what hardware and which image and with which services on each node and which configuration settings.
+But it cannot guarantee that the same ip addresses are used and the same hostnames are used.
+So funtionally the cluster is the same and the layout is the same, but some details may change.
+After a rollback, the state is saved again as a separate entry to preserve the full cluster history.

+A cluster operation can fail if a given task is retried past the max retries configured for Loom.
+If this happens, the Planner will notify the Transaction Manager that the cluster operation has failed, and the Transaction Manager will send the full state of the cluster prior to the start of the transaction.
+The Planner is then able to create another task plan to rollback the state of the cluster.
+It does this by creating a new DAG based on the current failed DAG.
+It starts in the current failed stage, and for each successfully completed task, it creates corresponding rollback tasks.
+It then works backwards in the original DAG, adding rollback tasks for each successfully completed task.
+For example, for a configure service A task on node X, the rollback task would be a configure service A task on node X, but with the previous configuration settings as given by the Transaction Manager.
+Similarly, for a install service B task on node Y, the rollback task would be to remove service B on node Y. As another example, a create node Z task has a rollback task of delete node Z.
+The Planner is thus able to work backwards to create a rollback task plan from the original failed plan.
+Before actually starting the rollback, the Transaction Manager stores a snapshot of the cluster for historical purposes.
+The planner then proceeds to coordinate the rollback tasks as before, by dividing the DAG into stages and placing the tasks onto the queue for consumption by provisioners.
+If the rollback task plan also fails, the Transaction Manager stores a snapshot of the state of the cluster at that moment, and marks the cluster for examination by an administrator.
+Cluster operations can be tried again in the future once the errors have been investigated.
+This is what is meant by failably transactional.
+A rollback can fail in which case the transaction has failed.

+Audit Log
+^^^^^^^^^
+It is important that Loom provides an audit log so that every single operation is logged.
+Each step of the way, the Planner will write to the log.
+It writes to the log when a task is placed onto the queue for consumption by a provisioner, again when the task is taken from the queue, and once more when a provisioner comes back with the task status.
+Retries are logged in the same way as separate tasks so a full and complete history is kept.
+The planner also works with the Transaction Manager to ensure that each task is tied to the correct cluster transaction so that audits can be performed for periods of time or by cluster action.